 Mountain Apollo Facts

 - This gorgeous creation of Nature and evolution most frequently goes by the descriptive common name of the Mountain Apollo.
-The insect does have another, very similar general title, however.
+The insect does have another, very similar general title that it’s known by, however.
 That’s the apt, if less imaginative, term of the Apollo Butterfly.

-- Within the scientific community, though, it’s typically referred to by its technical title.
+- Within the scientific community, though, it’s much more typically referred to by its technical title.
 Thankfully, that’s a comparatively simple term for the layperson to pronounce.
-That’s true since it holds the formal moniker in the annals of science of Parnassius Apollo.
+That’s true since it presently holds the formal moniker in the annals of science of Parnassius Apollo.

 - It received that easy to pronounce name due to the efforts of the esteemed Carl Linnaeus.
 The highly respected Swedish zoologist and botanist accomplished the first recognition of it as a separate and distinct species.
-That notable event occurred in 1758.
+That scientifically noteworthy event occurred in 1758.

-- The charming invertebrate holds that name in keeping with the classical practice of naming species after deities.
+- The charming invertebrate holds that name in keeping with the practice among entomologists of naming species after deities.
 In its case, it’s named for the mythological Greek god.
-It stands out among its relatives due to the existence of more than 20 known subspecies!
+It stands out among its many relatives due to the existence of more than 20 known subspecies!

 - The magnificent Mountain Apollo itself seems to be maintaining a population base that’s both stable and sufficient.
 That fortunate fact also appears to hold true throughout the entirety of its native range.
-The IUCN thus lists it as Least Concern.
+The IUCN thus lists it as Least Concern on itd Red List of Threatened Species.

-- The remarkable creature nevertheless faces at least some potential threats to its existence.
+- The remarkable creature nevertheless faces at least some potential threats to its continued existence as a species.
 Most of these it shares with the majority of other species.
 Most also stem from the actions of humans.
 They include the perils of habitat loss and climate change.

 Related Articles